viniciusmorgado/covid19-patients-api/README.md

 # Coronavirus Patients List ASP.NET Web API

-ASP.NET Web API with MongoDB Atlas Cluster integration, a API that receive a list of data about infected covid-19 patients, and persist this data using a cluster of three instances on MongoDB Atlas.
+ASP.NET Web API with MongoDB integrated into the Atlas Cluster, the API receives a list of data about patients infected with covid-19 and persists that data using a cluster of three instances of MongoDB Atlas on Google Cloud.

 <img src="https://github.com/viniciusmorgado/asp-mongo-api/blob/main/Assets/ClusterScreenshot2020-12-06%20010018.png"></img>